cfengine/documentation/guide/writing-and-serving-policy/policy-style.markdown

 ```
 ## Tooling

 Currently, there is no canonical policy linting or reformatting tool.
-There are a few different tools that can be useful apart from an [editor with syntax support](https://cfengine.com/cfengine-code-editors/) for achieving regular formatting.
+There are a few different tools that can be useful apart from an [editor with syntax support][Editors] for achieving regular formatting.

 ### cf-promises